 Depending on the nature of your business, you may see an instant quote.
 If that’s the case, review the policy details and click Accept quote now, or reach out to NEXT Insurance directly to start over.

-If you don’t see an instant quote, NEXT Insurance will review your company information and provide you with a quote in the next couple of business days—if they have any questions about the details you submitted, they’ll reach out to you directly and work on your quote after they have all the information they need.
+If you don’t see an instant quote, NEXT Insurance will review your company information and provide you with a quote in the next couple of business days—if they have any questions, they’ll reach out and work on the quote after they have the information they need.
 Otherwise, you’ll receive an email once your quote has been finalized so you can approve the policy in your Gusto account.

 We'll send your forms to NEXT Insurance.
 Once they’re done processing all the information, your policy will be active and we’ll email you to let you know.
 You can go back to the Stay Compliant section and view your policy details under Workers' Compensation Insurance at any time.